 Why was it so important for her, as a girl, to go into the armored corps with the tanks and all that?

 Why was that such an issue?
-(Remember, at that time, I still hadn’t realized how deep the propaganda went in the minds of secular Israelis.)
+(At that time, I still hadn’t realized how deep the propaganda entrenched itself within the minds of secular Israelis.)

 Because she didn’t respond, I thought maybe I hadn't been clear, so I decided to ask in another way: “I mean, girls don’t actually go in the tanks, right?”